KittyGiraudel/site/_posts/2015-04-15-netflix-logo-in-css.md

 ## Deforming/Tilting the letters

-I started with some basic markup for the word "Netflix"
+I started with some basic markup for the word “Netflix”

 ```html
 <div class="logo">